-- 1. Student obtains information regarding guidelines for preceptor selection from the student handbook, course materials and/or course faculty members. - 2.
+- 1. Students obtain information regarding guidelines for preceptor selection from the student handbook, course materials and/or course faculty members. - 2.
 Student contacts willing preceptor and downloads preceptor form: See Appendix D or course. - 3.
 Student obtains tentative approval of preceptor from course coordinator/specialty coordinator.
 Student contacts willing preceptor. - 4.
-Student downloads the Preceptor Information Form to give to preceptor.
+Students download the Preceptor Information Form to give to the preceptor.
 The form is available in the handbook (Appendix D) and within each clinical course. - 5.
-Student checks preceptor's license i.e. does a licensee search on the appropriate Board website.
+A student checks the preceptor's license i.e., does a licensee search on the appropriate Board website.
 Student prints a copy of the preceptor's license information and checks for any disciplinary action or encumbrances.
-If the preceptor is in a state that has a fee for an online licensee search then the student obtains a copy of the license from the preceptor.
+If the preceptor is in a state that has a fee for an online licensee search, then the student obtains a copy of the license from the preceptor.
 If the preceptor has taken SLU students within the last year, then this step may be omitted as that information is on file. - 6.
 Student types (preferably) information on the preceptor information form to the extent that the information is known.
-For example, student would not be able to fill in the preferred method of contact or cell phone number.
+For example, students would not be able to fill in the preferred method of contact or cell phone number.
 This step is always necessary, even if the preceptor has taken SLU students in the past. - 7.
 Student takes the form to the preceptor to verify accuracy of information and obtain any missing information. - 8.
-Student emails to the faculty, the preceptor form to the appropriate faculty member i.e. the course coordinator. - 9.
-Course coordinator will review the preceptor information and give approval if the preceptor is appropriate for the course. - 10.
-Student verifies with clinical agency if an affiliation agreement is required or if proof of enrollment and SLU's Certificate of Liability insurance is sufficient.
-If affiliation agreement is required, student submits Facility Contract Request form to Kari Elbe.

-- 11. When the legal arrangement is negotiated, the course coordinator is notified. - 12.
-Course coordinator notifies student that the clinical site is approved.
+Student emails to the faculty, the preceptor form to the appropriate faculty member i.e., the course coordinator. - 9.
+The course coordinator will review the preceptor information and give approval if the preceptor is appropriate for the course. - 10.
+The student verifies with the clinical agency if an affiliation agreement is required or if proof of enrollment and SLU's Certificate of Liability insurance is sufficient.
+If affiliation agreement is required, student submits Facility Contract Request form to Kari Elbe. - 11.
+When the legal arrangement is negotiated, the course coordinator is notified. - 12.
+Course coordinator notifies the student that the clinical site is approved.

 Do not send in multiple preceptor forms from the same clinical site without contacting the course coordinator regarding your arrangements.
-Your preceptor has to be able to evaluate you.
-For primary care spending time with more than one preceptor in a short clinical experience such as 75 hours limits the ability of the preceptor to evaluate you properly.
+Your preceptor must be able to evaluate you.
+For primary care, spending time with more than one preceptor in a short clinical experience such as 75 hours limits the ability of the preceptor to evaluate you properly.
+Clinical hours must be done in the admitted (or permitted) state, and it is the student's responsibility to notify the school and advisor about moving states.